The Tribe of Benjamin are the Normans

 By Peter Salemi

 Many do not realize how this small tribe of Israel had a huge role to play in the spreading of the Gospel of Jesus Christ.
-The Apostle Paul was of the Tribe of Benjamin, and so were most of the Apostles save one, Judas Iscariot, the one who betrayed Christ.
+The Apostle Paul was of the Tribe of Benjamin, and so were all of the Apostles save one, Judas Iscariot, the one who betrayed Christ.
 What was the prophecy that would prophesy the tribe of Benjamin to take on the responsibility of preaching the Gospel, and where are they today in our modern world?

 Who was Benjamin?

 Benjamin was the last son born to Jacob by his beloved wife Rachel.
 She died giving him birth and "she called his name Benoni: but his father called him Benjamin."
 (Genesis 35:18).
 Benoni means "son of my sorrow" and Benjamin means "son of the right hand."

 Meaning of the "Son of the Right hand" Barnes notes explains "The right hand is the seat of power.
 The son of the right hand is therefore, the child of power.
 He gave power to his father, as he was his twelfth son, and so completed the number of the holy family" As Psalm 80:17 says, "Let thy hand be upon the man of thy right hand, upon the son of man whom thou madest strong for thyself."

 The Right hand is a position of ruling with

 the king of a nation.
 As it is said about Christ, "Sit on my right hand, until I

 make thine enemies thy footstool?"
 (Hebrews 1:13). "..being upon the same throne